-I don’t like the size of these for laying a permanent floor unless you plan to secure them in place somehow, but these are great for making platforms and for some other odd jobs like deficit deadlifts, raising box height for box squats, and as a super thick catch pad for dropping atlas stones.
-Each pad weighs about 27 pounds and they can be purchased individually or in packs of various sizes.
+I don’t like the size of these for laying a permanent floor unless you plan to secure them in place somehow, but these are great for making platforms and for some other odd jobs like deficit deadlifts, raising box height for box squats, and as a super thick catch pad for atlas stones.
+Each pad weighs about 27 pounds and they can be purchased either individually or in packs of various sizes.

 Garage Gym Flooring Option 2: Stall Mats

 My own garage gym is outfitted with these stall mats and I absolutely love them.
-They’re thick, durable, affordable, and they both lay flat and line up when set side by side.
+They are thick, durable, affordable, and they both lay flat and line up when set side by side.
 I also like that they’re relatively easy to cut.
 I’ve had to cut up mats to get them flush against the wall, and I’ve cut holes for the feet of my power cage so that I could anchor it directly into the concrete (image below).
 I personally outlined the holes with a Sharpee and then cut with a jigsaw, but I’ve seen videos of guys just dragging a box cutter around the feet of a rack.

-As I mentioned, these horse stall mats are extremely durable.
+As I mentioned, these stall mats are extremely durable.
 Walk into almost any CrossFit box and you’ll see stall mats rather than commercial flooring.
 Why?
 Simply because they work.
 I drop loaded bars and heavy hex dumbbells on these mats on a daily basis, and have done so for years with not one rip, tear, dent or any other damage to the mats.

 They also hold their shape.
 If you bunch four or six of them together in a rectangle, they all line up (look at the nice line where the mats meet up in the picture above).
-Mine have never warped or deformed, and they’re in a garage where they are exposed to extreme Texas heat and then winter cold.
-Admittedly, our winters have nothing on you Northern folk, but you get my point.
+Mine have never warped or deformed, and they’re in a garage where they are exposed to the extreme Texas heat and then winter cold.
+Admittedly, our winters have nothing on you Northern people, but you get my point.

 Before you run off to buy some of these, you may want to know that they are quite heavy.
 Each mat weighs in at about 100 pound, so get help from a friend when you pick these up at the store (Tractor Supply Company has them for $39.99).
 You can find these online, but because of the weight, I suggest you grab a truck and go pick them up yourself and save a small fortune on shipping.
 You should be able to find these at any feed store if you don’t have a TSC nearby.
 I have an article where I talk about working with these mats here.